Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 * 4.4 Word-count in Hadoop

-	Thanks to kiwenlau, he already gives us a test code for testing the hadoop environment
+	Thanks to kiwenlau.
+He has already given us a test code for testing the hadoop environment
 	```
 	#./run-wordcount.sh
 	//command to run wordcount